KTP-Rohit/Dashboard-yield/README.md

 To install the dependencies, you can use pip:

     pip install pyodbc datetime pandas numpy streamlit

 Usage

 To run the Streamlit app, open the command prompt, navigate to the project directory, and type:

-arduino

     streamlit run app.py

 The app will launch in your web browser.
 Use the date input widget to select a delivery/weigh date, and use the dropdown menu to select a table.
 The app will retrieve data from the selected table for the selected date and display it in a DataFrame.
 Examples

 Here are some examples of how to use the app:

 To view the Box Despatch Summary for today, select "Box Despatch Summary" from the dropdown menu, and leave the date input widget at its default value.
 To view the Despatch Yield for yesterday, select "Despatch Yield" from the dropdown menu, and change the date input widget to yesterday's date.
 To view the Giveaway Yield for a specific date, select "Giveaway Yield" from the dropdown menu, and choose the desired date using the date input widget.

 Troubleshooting

 If you encounter any issues with the connection to the SQL Server database, check the connection string in the code and make sure it is correct.
 If you encounter any issues with the custom modules from the dependencies folder, make sure they are installed and imported correctly.

 Conclusion